West Hartford Therapy Staff Bios

 My belief is that “pleasure is healing” and that sex education and pleasurable sex can be attainable for all adults.

 I earned a Bachelor’s from Providence College, and Master’s from the University of Connecticut in Human Development and Family Studies.
-Currently, I am completing dissertation research on highly sexually satisfied long-term romantic relationships as a Doctoral Candidate in Clinical Sexology.
+I have completed my dissertation research on highly sexually satisfied long-term romantic relationships in Clinical Sexology, and have a PhD.